 Parties and individual members will be given equal total time divided among analysts for the election costing period.
 However, at any given time, the actual resources provided to parties may vary based on demand.
-PBO will make every effort to ensure that, should a bottleneck arise, parties and members will be allocated equal concurrent analyst time.
+PBO will make every effort to ensure that, should a bottleneck arise, parties and members will be allocated equal resources.